danschu/ai_iot_devices/readme.md

-# Image segmrntation on IoT devices on windows
+# Image segmentation on IoT devices

 ## 1) Train and test a segmentation model which detects cars and pedestrians